colton-gabertan/NSACodeBreaker2021/README.md

 From here, we just need to navigate to the malicious `make` in `/usr/bin` and start debugging.
 Simultaneously, I had my other copy of `make` open in Ghidra, so I could follow along with the execution of code.

 Furthermore, I personally like to use the terminal user interface built into gdb as it can display the assembly, registers, and breakpoints as we step through the malware.
 I also like to view the assembly in intel syntax, as I'm more familiar with it.
-We can do so like so:
+We can do this like so:
 ```
 gdb make
 set disassembly-flavor intel